 Welcome to Religious Education at UU Church of Savannah!

 Our RE classes for children are based on four rotating pillars: Unitarian Universalism, Social Justice and Peacemaking, Judeo-Christian Heritage, and World Religions.
 Each year, we study a different pillar.
-The pillar that we are studying for the 2016-2017 church year is Unitarian Universalism.
+The pillar that we are studying for the 2018-2019 church year is our Judeo-Christian heritage.

-Our children periodically attend a full worship service with the rest of the congregation, often on special holidays.
+Periodically – often on special holidays – our children attend a full worship service with the rest of the congregation.
 Enjoying a UU service gives our children a firm grounding in what it means to be a part of the larger congregation.
 It helps them prepare for the day when they are old enough to stay in the service every week.
-And it allows the adults in the congregation the pleasure of enjoying the enthusiasm and openness only children can bring to a worship experience.
+It also allows the adults in the congregation the pleasure of enjoying the enthusiasm and openness only children can bring to a worship experience.

 Our children’s involvement in the life of the church goes beyond Sunday morning.
 They participate in a number of social justice activities throughout the year.
-The children make sandwiches for Inner City Night Shelter every third Sunday, collect food items for the Backpack Buddies program, participate in Savannah’s annual Martin Luther King Day parade, and raise money for the church by having a yearly book sale.
+Besides making sandwiches for Savannah’s Inner City Night Shelter every third Sunday, they also collect food items for the Backpack Buddies program, participate in Savannah’s annual Martin Luther King Day parade, and raise money for the church by having a yearly book sale.

-Our children enjoy movie nights, youth group activities, field trips, and holiday celebrations throughout the year.
-In addition, each year our children have the opportunity to attend youth conferences and summer camp at The Mountain, a UU retreat near Highlands, NC.
-Going to The Mountain is an invaluable experience for our youth, as they meet and bond with other UU children and teens across the
+Our children have fun!
+Three Fridays a year we host a Kids' Night Out, where young people enjoy an evening of arts and crafts, games, and movies (and parents/guardians get to enjoy the evening on their own).
+At times they participate in church overnights, take field trips, celebrate holidays, and usually can be found after church playing in the square.
+In addition, each year they have the opportunity to attend youth conferences and summer camp at The Mountain, a UU retreat near Highlands, NC.
+Going to The Mountain is an invaluable experience for our youth, as they meet and bond with other UU children and teens across the nation.

 Director of Religious Education